-Students enrolled in the Master of Arts degree program will complete 60 hours of credit for the degree.
+Students enrolled in the M.A. program will complete 60 hours of credit for the degree.
 The program requires the following courses:

-COUN 615 Counseling Across the Life Span
+GSR 615 Elements of Research 3 cr.
+COUN 615 Counseling Across the Life Span 3 cr.
 COUN 617 Basic Counseling Skills 3 cr.
 COUN 618 Multicultural and Diversity Issues in Counseling 3 cr.
-COUN 634 Assessment Procedures for Community Counselors 3 cr.
+COUN 634 Assessment Procedures for Clinical Mental Health Counselors 3 cr.
 COUN 636 Career Counseling 3 cr.
-COUN 637 Counseling & Consulting Theory 3 cr.
+COUN 637 Counseling and Consulting Theory 3 cr.
 COUN 639 Group Counseling 3 cr.
 COUN 657 Individual Counseling Practicum 3 cr.
 COUN 669 Group Counseling Practicum 3 cr.
 COUN 671 Introduction to Diagnostic Issues for Counselors 3 cr.
 COUN 672 Counseling and Consulting within Systems 3 cr.
 COUN 677 Crisis and Addictions Counseling 3 cr.
 COUN 710 Clinical Mental Health Counseling 3 cr.
-COUN 720 Professional Orientation and Ethical Practice in Counseling g 3 cr.
-ELECTIVE 3 cr.
-ELECTIVE 3 cr.
-ELECTIVE 3 cr.
+COUN 720 Professional Orientation and Ethical Practice in Counseling 3 cr.
+Elective 3 cr.
+Elective 3 cr.
+Elective 3 cr.

 COUN 755 Field Experience 6 cr.
-TOTAL 60 CR
+Total 60 cr.

-Prospective students for the Master of Arts in Clinical Mental Health Counseling must meet departmental admissions requirements and procedures in addition to those of the School of Graduate Studies and Research.
+Prospective students for the Master of Arts in Clinical and Mental Health Counseling must meet departmental admissions requirements and procedures in addition to those of the School of Graduate Studies and Research.
 Prospective students should contact the department to determine these requirements.
 Applicants are required to attend an admissions workshop as the final step in the admissions process.
-Applicants should contact the department to obtain the dates of deadlines for completed applications to be received by the School of Graduate Studies and Research.
+Workshops are held twice a year, and applicants should contact the department to obtain the dates of workshops and deadlines for completed applications to be received by the School of Graduate Studies and Research.